On 28th May 2020, Google announced that the Google Page Experience update will become a ranking factor in May 2021.

-The new algorithm will combine several signals that measure how well or bad users perceive the experience of a web page.
-Google will combine these amongst other ranking factors to determine whether to rank a webpage.
+The new algorithm will combine several signals that measure how well or badly users experience a web page.
+Google will combine these amongst other ranking factors to determine whether to rank a web page.

 The Page Experience algorithm evaluates a user’s real experience on a webpage based on the following set of signals:

 - Core Web Vitals (site speed factors)

 - Presence of intrusive interstitial (a type of full-screen pop-up)

 These user-centred metrics are not new and have been search ranking factors for some time.
 The new Page Experience Update brings existing search signals together to provide a holistic view of how a user experiences a webpage.
 It reiterates the importance of delivering a good user experience, along with great page content.

 Will page experience be a big ranking factor?